Significant potential exists to either support or deny challenging Workers' Compensation cases that involve legal, made possible through Ergonomics.

 - Q: Have any of your accreditations ever been investigated, suspended or removed? (if yes, explain)

 - A: The Certified Industrial Ergonomist (CIE) designation I temporarily self-suspended during 2014-2015, voluntarily enabling updates to continuing education credits.
-The CIE is now current and has been since 2016.
+The CIE designation has been current ever since.

 - Q: On how many occasions have you been retained as an expert?